Large experimental studies comparing 4 different voting systems in France 2007

 2. Was this election "nonmonotonic"?
 Almost certainly.
 According to Farvaque, Jayet & Ragot's table 3, the final three candidates in IRV were Bayrou, Royal, and Sarkozy.
 Bayrou was eliminated with 27.4% of the (still active) ballots versus Royal's 32% and Sarkozy's 40.5%.
 Then, in the final IRV round, Sarkozy beat Royal 54.15% to 45.85%.
 Note that Royal got a 13.85% boost (from 32% to 45.85%) due to vote-transfers from Bayrou, whereas Sarkozy received a slightly smaller transfer of 13.65%.
 This small advantage in transfers was not enough for Royal to win.

 3. Another paradox IRV suffered in this election was a no-show paradox.
 Suppose that 1.8 million Royal>Bayrou>Sarkozy voters – who, we reiterate, ranked Sarkozy dead last – had simply "not shown up" i.e. had chosen not to thus-vote against Sarkozy.
 That would have made Bayrou win.
-We repeat: the act of voting Sarkozy dead last, made him win.
+We repeat: the act of voting Sarkozy dead last, made him win, entirely against the expressed interests of these voters.

 Well, not quite.
 Actually, this paradox does not quite work as stated, but it does work in combination with the above non-monotonicity paradox, e.g. erase 1.4 million Royal>Bayrou>Sarkozy voters ("no show") plus make 0.4 million Royal>Sarkozy>Bayrou voters switch to Sarkozy>Royal>Bayrou ("non-monotonicity") – that combination paradoxically causes Sarkozy to lose.

-Again, this conclusion is attackable since our argument only works if ≥1.8 million Royal>Bayrou>Sarkozy voters actually existed.
-They probably did, but I reiterate am not 100% sure they did since I do not have access to Farvaque, Jayet & Ragot's raw data.
+Again, this conclusion is attackable since our argument only works if ≥1.4 million Royal>Bayrou>Sarkozy voters actually existed.
+They probably did, but I reiterate am not 100% sure they did since I do not have access to Farvaque, Jayet & Ragot's raw data (which they did not provide when I asked for it).

 In this IRV election, approximately 4% of the IRV voters with unspoiled ballots failed to affect the final Sarkozy vs. Royal round (because, e.g, they had failed to rank either) – plus 7.0% of the ballots were spoiled, so in all about 11% of the IRV voters failed to have any impact on the final Sarkozy vs Royal round.
 That considerably exceeds the Sarkozy-vs-Royal victory margin.
 In the official election (2-round plurality voting) however, the spoilage rates were well below the S-vs-R victory margin.
 This means that the official 2-round noninstant runoff, in this case, had a greater claim to legitimacy than an instant runoff would have had (even though they both delivered the same winner, Sarkozy).